Rent Roll – Everything You Need to Know

 - Amount Paid and Due Date

 Typically, property management software generates these leasing reports.
 Today, you can choose from many different types and brands of property management software.
 In fact, programs range from free shareware to paid-for professional software costing thousands of dollars, typically with monthly fees.
 The owner/manager of a 20-unit apartment building can operate with a moderately priced program.
 On the other hand, large apartment complexes and multifamily developments use more sophisticated software systems that tie together numerous elements.
-Specifically, those elements cover accounting, marketing and operational functions.
+Specifically, those elements cover accounting, marketing, and operational functions.

 Virtually every system will have the ability to produce a rent roll transaction report.
 This report contains the leasing data and summary transaction information.
 Conveniently, the information should be exportable into various file formats, such as Excel spreadsheets.
 In this way, building owners can share limited leasing data information with potential buyers without exposing sensitive data.
 Often, you can withhold or disguise tenant names before distributing rent roll reports to potential buyers.

 The importance of the rent roll lies in its role as an information source.
 Specifically, interested parties use such important information to help value a property.
 You do this by calculating net operating income and plugging it into the cap rate equation.
-Of course, the rent roll only gives half the necessary information, the income half.
+Of course, the rent roll only gives half the necessary information–the income half.
 To calculate NOI, you need the expenses half from the profit and loss statement.
 Naturally, the information on the rent roll should tie directly to the gross income reported on the P&L. In addition, this income information should match the income shown on the building’s offering memorandum.

 Rent roll analysis is how you evaluate the reliability of rental income from a property.
-It can reveal misvalued leases, vacancy issues, and opportunities to raise rents.
+It can reveal mis-valued leases, vacancy issues, and opportunities to raise rents.
 It also discloses other income sources, such as fees.
 The rent roll shows actual income.
 In contrast, gross potential rent (GPR) hypothesizes what income would be under full occupancy at full market rents.

 Of course, the rent roll will almost always show rental income below GPR.
 For starters, it’s likely that actual occupancy will be something less than 100%.
 Furthermore, many tenants have leases that are below current market rates.
 Moreover, some rents might be overdue.
-Therefore, it’s important that an acquisition price reflect actual conditions rather than an overly optimistic viewpoint, or a valuation based upon proforma rents.
+Therefore, it’s important that an acquisition price reflects actual conditions rather than an overly optimistic viewpoint, or a valuation based upon proforma rents.

 The rent roll is a snapshot.
 You should ask for the last 24 months of leasing history to obtain the full picture.
 Another useful report shows trailing twelve months data, aka a T12.